favonia/cloudflare-ddns/README.markdown

 ```
 2021/07/05 07:15:52 🚷 Erasing supplementary group IDs . . .
 2021/07/05 07:15:52 🤷 Could not erase supplementary group IDs: operation not permitted
-2021/07/05 07:15:52 📭 The variable PGID is empty or unset.
-Default value: 1000
-2021/07/05 07:15:52 📭 The variable PUID is empty or unset.
-Default value: 1000
 2021/07/05 07:15:52 🧑 Effective user ID of the process: 1000.
 2021/07/05 07:15:52 👪 Effective group ID of the process: 1000.
 2021/07/05 07:15:52 👪 Supplementary group IDs of the process: [……].
-2021/07/05 07:15:52 📭 The variable QUIET is empty or unset.
-Default value: false
 2021/07/05 07:15:52 📜 Managed domains: [……]
-2021/07/05 07:15:52 📭 The variable IP4_POLICY is empty or unset.
-Default value: cloudflare
 2021/07/05 07:15:52 📜 Policy for IPv4: cloudflare
-2021/07/05 07:15:52 📭 The variable IP6_POLICY is empty or unset.
-Default value: cloudflare
 2021/07/05 07:15:52 📜 Policy for IPv6: cloudflare
-2021/07/05 07:15:52 📭 The variable TTL is empty or unset.
-Default value: 1
 2021/07/05 07:15:52 📜 TTL for new DNS entries: 1 (1 = automatic)
-2021/07/05 07:15:52 📭 The variable PROXIED is empty or unset.
-Default value: false
 2021/07/05 07:15:52 📜 Whether new DNS entries are proxied: false
-2021/07/05 07:15:52 📭 The variable REFRESH_INTERVAL is empty or unset.
-Default value: 5m0s
 2021/07/05 07:15:52 📜 Refresh interval: 5m0s
 2021/07/05 07:15:52 📜 Whether managed records are deleted on exit: true
-2021/07/05 07:15:52 📭 The variable DETECTION_TIMEOUT is empty or unset.
-Default value: 5s
 2021/07/05 07:15:52 📜 Timeout of each attempt to detect IP addresses: 5s
-2021/07/05 07:15:52 📭 The variable CACHE_EXPIRATION is empty or unset.
-Default value: 6h0m0s
 2021/07/05 07:15:52 📜 Expiration of cached CloudFlare API responses: 6h0m0s
 2021/07/05 07:15:53 🧐 Found the IPv4 address: ……
 2021/07/05 07:15:53 🧐 Found the IPv6 address: ……
 2021/07/05 07:15:53 🧐 Found the zone of the domain ……: …….
 2021/07/05 07:15:54 👶 Adding a new A record: ……
 2021/07/05 07:15:55 👶 Adding a new AAAA record: ……
+2021/07/05 07:15:55 😴 Checking the IP addresses again in 5m0s . . .
 ```

 ## 📜 Highlights

-* Ultra-small docker images (~2MB) with tiny footprints for all popular architectures.
+* Ultra-small Docker images (~2MB) with tiny footprints for all popular architectures.
 * Ability to update multiple domains across different zones.
 * Ability to remove stale records or choose to remove records on exit.
 * Ability to obtain IP addresses from either public servers or local network interfaces (configurable).